wpendl99/.github/profile/webServices/login/login.md

 ## GetMe endpoint

 With everything in place to create credentials and login using the credentials, we can now implement the `getMe` endpoint to demonstrate that it all actually works.
-To implement this get get the user object from the database by querying on the authentication token.
-If there is not authentication token or there is no user with that token we return status 401 (unauthorized).
+To implement this we get the user object from the database by querying on the authentication token.
+If there is not an authentication token, or there is no user with that token, we return status 401 (unauthorized).

 ```js
 app.get('/user/me', async (req, res) => {